Classical Mechanics

 as the case may be.
 Take derivatives, solve, and put in the initial conditions.
 Plug and chug.
 You gain less physical insight than you would from solving N2, but you also run less risk of error.

-that will satisfy (a generalized version of) the Hamilton-Jacobi Equation.
+that will govern the system’s motion just like the classical Hamiltonian does.
+In fact the Schrödinger equation, which is the closest thing in QM to Newton’s Laws, takes nearly the same form as the Hamilton-Jacobi equation.
 The Lagrangian and Newtonian methods are equivalent within classical mechanics, but when we come to quantum mechanics, it turns out that one method has legs while the other doesn’t.

 Newtonian methods don’t play nicely with relativity.
 The Lorentz transformation for a force is quite awkward and understanding how to apply it can be rather subtle.
 If we have to do relativistic dynamics, we’d much rather do them in Lagrangian terms, since the action is Lorentz invariant.